 • Assemble emergency supplies: water (one gallon per person for three days), food (three day family supply of non-perishables), flashlight with extra batteries, radio with extra batteries, cell phone with chargers, inverter or solar charger, basic first aid kit, manual can opener, pliers, personal sanitation supplies (pre-moistened wipes, tissues, plastic trash bags), plastic sheeting or tarps and duct tape to shelter in-place.

 • Evaluate your property – Determine the elevation and whether the land is flood-prone.
 Identify levees and dams in your area to determine if they pose a threat.
 Forecast your property’s vulnerability to tidal flooding or storm surge and make preventive adjustments.
-Be Prepared for Hurricane Season

 • Clear clogged rain gutters and downspouts to avoid back-ups and trim down trees and shrubs around your home to increase their wind resistance.